Drey Wright: 2017–18 season

 Following his most successful season to date for Colchester, Wright agreed a one-year contract extension with the club on 29 June 2017.
-Manager John McGreal suggested that he might pick Wright in a more central midfield and attacking role instead of his more frequent wing position for the new season after playing and scoring during pre-season.
-He scored his first goal of the season on 27 January 2018 during Colchester's 2–2 draw with Port Vale.
+Manager John McGreal suggested he might pick Wright in a more central midfield and attacking role instead of his more frequent wing position for the new season after playing and scoring during pre-season.
+He scored his first season goal on 27 January 2018 during Colchester's 2–2 draw with Port Vale.

 St Johnstone

 After six years in the Colchester United first team and three goals in 47 appearances during 2017–18, Wright signed a pre-contract agreement to join Scottish Premiership side St Johnstone in a two-year deal in May 2018.
 He made his competitive debut for the club on 16 July in a Scottish League Cup penalty shoot-out win over East Fife.
-Wright scored his first goal for the club on 18 August in St Johnstone's 4–2 extra time win over Queen of the South.
+Wright scored his first goal for the club on 18 August in St Johnstone's 4–2 extra-time win over Queen of the South.
 His first season at the club ended early when he suffered a knee injury in a match against Kilmarnock in November 2018.
-In August 2019 he returned to playing after nine months out.
+In August 2019, he returned to playing after nine months out.
 He rejected a new contract and left the Saints in June 2020.

 Hibernian

 On 10 July 2020, Wright signed for Hibernian on a two-year deal.

 On 20 September 2020, Wright scored his first goal for Hibernian in a 2–2 draw against Rangers.

-Wright made twenty eight competitive appearances and scored one goal in his first season with Hibernian.
+Wright made twenty-eight competitive appearances and scored one goal in his first season with Hibernian.

-On 9 April 2022, Wright scored the opener in the Edinburgh derby for Hibernian, being his second goal for the club, but the game ended in a 3–1 win for Hearts.
-Wright was released by Hibs in June 2022, at the end of his contract.
+On 9 April 2022, Wright scored the opener in the Edinburgh derby for Hibernian, his second goal for the club, but the game ended in a 3–1 win for Hearts.
+Hibs released Wright in June 2022, at the end of his contract.

-St Johnstone
+St Johnstone return

 Wright returned to St Johnstone on 16 June 2022.

+Dundee

+On 12 June 2025, Wright joined Scottish Premiership club Dundee on a two-year deal.